felipevacaramirez/felipevacaramirez.github.io/_projects/quality_fit.md

   possible model extensions that can systematically improve the expressibility of this class of models.

 The results of this project were published in {% cite vaca2022systematic %} and presented in NetSci 2022.
-The slides are available in the following <a href="/assets/pdf/Vaca_slides_NetSci_2022.pdf">LINK</a> <br>.
+The slides are available in the following <a href="/assets/pdf/Vaca_slides_NetSci_2022.pdf">LINK</a>.